dullroar/ten-steps-to-linux-survival/Step05.md

 to a file or sent over the Internet.

-The first thing to note is there are three "file I/O streams" that are open by default in every *IX process:
+The first thing to note is there are three "file I/O streams" that are open by default in every "UNIX" process:

 * **stdin** - input, typically from the console in an interactive session.
 In the underlying C file system APIs, this is file descriptor 0.